jfrogren/old-bibnotes/settersten-jr2016.md

 date: 2020-04-12
 ...

+Detta utgör alltså kapitel 2 i *Handbook of Theories of Aging*.

 Förf. gör en uppdelning i två olka *major strands of inquiry*.
 Den första som "relates to age as property of individuals and groups" [9] och den andra som "relates to age as a property of social organization and dynamics" [9].

-You are also expected to read the following sections in order to orientate yourself in various theoretical perspectives.
-This assignment is an opportunity to get an overview of theories of ageing, especially theories that are not in your field.

 ## Age as a property of individuals and groups